 What LSAT and GPA numbers do you need to get into University of Texas-Austin Law School?

-University of Texas- Austin School of Law or UT Law is generally considered the most prestigious law school in the Southwestern United States.
-University of Texas Law was ranked #15 in the country by the US News and World Report.
+The University of Texas- Austin School of Law or UT Law is generally considered the most prestigious law school in the Southwestern United States.
+The University of Texas Law is ranked #15 in the country by the US News and World Report.

 While UT Law’s national reputation is burgeoning, its reputation in its home state of Texas is second to none.
 Students on law school forums frequently point out that as far as Texas is concerned, UT law may as well be Harvard.
-Given this reputation within a strong legal market, it is unsurprising that admission to the school is a competitive process, with a 26% acceptance rate listed for the class entering in 2012.
+Given this reputation within a strong legal market, it is unsurprising that admission to the school is a competitive process, with a 20.95% acceptance rate for the class entering in 2018.

-To be a strongly competitive applicant at University of Texas Law, you are probably going to need an LSAT score in the 167+ range and an undergraduate GPA in the 3.65+ range.
+To be a strongly competitive applicant at the University of Texas Law, you are probably going to need an LSAT score in the 167+ range and an undergraduate GPA in the 3.7+ range.

-Taking a closer look, here are LSAT and GPA numbers for University of Texas at Austin School of Law that may help you assess where you want to be for entry in to the school:
+Taking a closer look, here are LSAT and GPA numbers for the University of Texas at Austin School of Law that may help you assess where you want to be for entry into the school:

 LSAT Score to get into University of Texas Law

-- The 25th percentile LSAT Score at University of Texas Law is 163
+- The 25th percentile LSAT Score at UT Austin is 160

-- The Median LSAT Score at University of Texas Law is 167
+- The Median LSAT Score at UT Austin is 167

-- The 75th percentile LSAT Score at University of Texas Law is 170
+- The 75th percentile LSAT Score at UT Austin is 168

 GPA to get into University of Texas Law